 In a few cases-which usually occur because an underlying equity security is no longer eligible for clearance through a stock clearing corporation-settlements calling for the delivery of that security are made directly between Clearing Members.
 OCC's rules provide protect procedures for exercise settlements made directly between Clearing Members that involve the delivery of securities which either have been called for redemption, are due to expire or with respect to which a call or expiration date is impending, or are subject to an offer which will expire, if the expiration time (as defined in OCC's rules) is on or after the exercise settlement date for the option.
 Under these protect procedures, the Clearing Member entitled to receive the securities may give a liability notice to the delivering Clearing Member by a specified cut-off time prior to the expiration time.
-If a liability notice is so given and the securities are not delivered sufficiently in advance of the expiration time to permit the receiving Clearing Member will be liable for any resulting damages.
-If the failure to deliver was the fault of the Clearing Member will be liable for any resulting damages.
-If the failure to deliver the Clearing Member may (depending on its own procedures) pass that liability not to the customer.
+If a liability notice is so given and the securities are not delivered sufficiently in advance of the expiration time to permit the receiving Clearing Member to obtain their benefit, the delivering Clearing Member will be liable for any resulting damages.
+If the failure to deliver was the fault of the Clearing Member's customer, the Clearing Member may (depending on its own procedures) pass that liability not to the customer.
 Investors should be aware that correspondent clearing corporations may have protect procedures in respect of the settlements made through them.